danbernstein/data-website/content/post/2018-03-03-personalviz.md

 draft: no
 ---

+## **Note**
+This is an experimental project that has not been fully implemented.
+The app runs well locally, so I would recommend going over to my [GitHub](https://github.com/danbernstein/personalridemap) if you are interested in the source code or the final product.
+That being said, the webscraping element is in violation of the CaBi website user policy, so I do not endorse the use.
+I am working on developing an alternative form that allows individuals to upload their ridership data after manually exporting from the website.

 This project is a follow-on to my previous bikesharviz project, where I mentioned creating another app to enable users to quickly visualize their own ridership.
 This app enables users to gather their data through webscraping, then server-side processing to generate the cycling routes, and then client-side customization of the rendered graphic.

 Check out the app at [https://danbernstein.shinyapps.io/personal_bikesharedata/](https://danbernstein.shinyapps.io/personal_bikesharedata/)